elementor/elementor-developers-docs/src/managers/registering-finder-categories.md

 add_action( 'elementor/finder/categories/register', 'register_new_finder_categories' );
 ```

-This hooks to the new `elementor/finder/categories/register` action hook that holds the finder categories manager.
+This hooks to the `elementor/finder/categories/register` action hook that holds the finder categories manager.
 The manager then registers new finder categories by passing the finder category instance.

 ## Registering New Finder Categories in Previous Versions